AaronZhangL/che-docs/src/main/_docs/setup/setup-configuration.md

 ```

 #### Workspace Address Resolution Strategy
 By default, the Che server will connect to workspace containers according to the 'default' strategy.
-The order of precedence, Che will use `CHE_DOCKER_IP` if it is set, if not, it will use the address `docker-ip`.
-If `docker-ip` cannot be determined, it will default to `localhost` for Unix socket connections, and `DOCKER_HOST`.
+The order of precedence, Che will use `{{site.data.env["DOCKER_IP"]}}` if it is set, if not, it will use the address `docker-ip`.
+If `docker-ip` cannot be determined, it will default to `localhost` for Unix socket connections, and `{{site.data.env["DOCKER_HOST"]}}`.

-An alternative strategy is available, by setting `CHE_DOCKER_SERVER__EVALUATION__STRATEGY` to 'docker-local'.
-In this mode, Che will attempt to communicate with workspace containers directly, using `workspace-container-ip`, with `localhost`/`DOCKER_HOST` as a fallback as in the default strategy.
+An alternative strategy is available, by setting `{{site.data.env["DOCKER_SERVER__EVALUATION__STRATEGY"]}}` to 'docker-local'.
+In this mode, Che will attempt to communicate with workspace containers directly, using `workspace-container-ip`, with `localhost`/`{{site.data.env["DOCKER_HOST"]}}` as a fallback as in the default strategy.
 This can avoid some issues with ephemeral ports and firewalls (see section 'Firewalls', below), but will cause workspace creation to fail if the Che server is configured to not launch workspaces within the same Docker network.

 ## Docker Connectivity
 There are multiple techniques for connecting to Docker including Unix sockets, localhost, and remote connections over TCP protocol.
 Depending upon the type of connection you require and the location of the machine node running Docker, we use different parameters.